 4. Create outlets for open communication

 It can be challenging for supervisors to know when remote employees are struggling.
-Open communication happens over the phone, video, and chat.
+Open communication happens over the phone, via video, and in chat.
 Performance reviews also need a central source of stats, so assessments aren’t subjective.

 Employees who feel supported by their managers are about 70% less likely to face burnout.
 So, managers should empower employees to ask for feedback or provide suggestions.
 They should also keep scheduled check-ins with employees to: